WebForks/MicroPython-Workbench/README.md

 - Workspace override file: `.mpy-workbench/config.json`
 - Sync manifest: `.mpy-workbench/esp32sync.json`

-Use the command `MPY Workbench: Toggle workspace Auto-Sync on Save` to enable or disable auto-sync for the current workspace.
-If no workspace config exists the extension falls back to the global setting `mpyWorkbench.autoSyncOnSave` (default: `false`).
+Use the command `MicroPython Helper: Toggle workspace Auto-Sync on Save` to enable or disable auto-sync for the current workspace.
+If no workspace config exists the extension falls back to the global setting `microPythonHelper.autoSyncOnSave` (default: `false`).

 ## Python Requirements